toolsforexperiments/instrumentserver/msmtProtocol.md

     (with the default being the console cwd that the script was created in) then it could handle this in a standard way by creating the right folder structure.
 The benefit of doing it this way is that it would be a standard import, but still explicitly have the line in the measurement code that would tell you exactly where and when everything was saved

+  * Decision: In most cases just use a separate _init_ file with a list of instruments, but also build functionality to use a one line function to clean up and reinitialize
+      * Make the _init_ file able to take in a JSON file

 ## Monitor and configure the current instruments
 ### User need to: